-Pleural effusions occur when excessive fluid such as blood or pus accumulates between the visceral pleura and parietal, known as the pleural cavity.
+Pleural effusions occur when excessive fluid such as blood or pus accumulates between the visceral pleura and parietal pleura of the pleural cavity.
 Evaluating patients for pleural effusions involves certain challenges.
 However, prompt diagnosis and treatment are essential to reduce the risk of lung damage while addressing the underlying cause of the effusion.

 To achieve this, medical professionals may classify a pleural effusion as exudate or transudate.
-When these classifications are inaccurate, they are known as pseudoexudative pleural effusions.
+When transudates are misclassified as exudates, they are known as pseudoexudative pleural effusions.

 In this article, we learn more about pleural effusions, their different types, and the potential misidentification of transudative effusions as exudative effusions.

 What Is a Pleural Effusion?